Bajaur cops remove badges to protest ‘humiliation’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The police personnel from Bajaur district on Sunday removed badges and announced to wear old uniform of Levies and Khasadar force to protest the alleged humiliation of their colleagues in other districts.
+PESHAWAR: The police personnel from Bajaur district on Sunday removed badges and announced to wear old uniform of Levies and Khassadar force to protest the alleged humiliation of their colleagues in other districts.

 The protest started after the policemen from Bajaur clashed with the cops of Khazana Police Station in Peshawar.
 The Bajaur cops were on duty as gunmen with MPA Ajmal Khan when they were stopped and allegedly insulted.